It’s all about Succulent Care in the late springtime.

 Well, really it is a concern all year long.
-But in the springtime when everything is waking up and putting on a pretty show after such dull winter colors of white, brown and gray, we need our hypertufa pots to look great.
+But in the late springtime when everything is waking up and putting on a pretty show after such dull winter colors of white, brown and gray, we need our hypertufa pots to look great.

 Succulent Care 101

 First of all, I have to evaluate how all my succulents and sedum endured the winter season.
 Here in Ohio zone 6, winters have freezing temperatures for long periods of time.
 Sometimes it stays below zero too, and the wind chills can even reach 20-30° below zero.
 So I try to plant only very hardy varieties for my outside containers.